Posted on

 Pat Ryan & Dave Sheridan Art

-Pat Ryan and Dave Sheridan were two underground artists from an artist collective known as the ‘Artista Gang’ from the Emerald Triangle area of northern California.
-They released art collaborations under the name ‘California Homegrowers Association’.
-Together they created some really awesome cannabis brand parodies, spoofing the art style of the decals affixed to cigar boxes and produce crates.
-They were making this art decades before cannabis was decriminalized for medical and recreational use.
-Today it’s common place to see many cannabis brands with their own unique packaging, logos, and strain names, but these two visionaries (or at least just two fellow creatives with a sense of humor) were decades ahead of that.
+Long before medicinal and recreational Cannabis legalization brought branding to the mainstream, Pat Ryan and Dave Sheridan were already laying the creative groundwork for the industry’s visual identity.
+Working as the California Homegrowers Association, this duo from the Artista Gang collective based in the Emerald Triangle, crafted brilliant cannabis brand parodies spoofing the vintage lithograph style of cigar boxes and produce crates.
+They weren’t just illustrators; they were underground icons who operated well ahead of their time.
 I suppose maybe it was like this quotable line from ‘Cheech & Chong’s Next Movie‘: “I figure it this way, dope’s going to be legal in a few years ya know, then, like, then I’ll be, it’ll be a legitimate job, and all these other dudes that aren’t ready for it, they won’t know how to do it, see, and then, like, I’ll have a job man.”

-Dave Sheridan passed away in 1982 and Pat Ryan passed away in 2022, but their legacy lives on in the artwork they created.
 You can use the Archive.org Wayback Machine to view the last/latest snapshot of Pat Ryan’s website here.

 – CPX